United States Naval Academy: Modern era: World War II to present

+On January 15, 1947, James L. Holloway became the 35th superintendent of the United States Naval Academy, succeeding Vice Admiral Aubrey W. Fitch.
+At 48, Holloway was the youngest superintendent in fifty years, having been handpicked by Secretary of the Navy Forrestal to implement the academic changes suggested by the Holloway Board, which had recommended that the Naval Academy curriculum move away from rote recitation and continuous crams "to give a stronger emphasis to basic and general education, rendering more fundamental and less detailed instruction in strictly naval material and techniques."

 An accelerated course was given to midshipmen during the war years which affected classes entering during the war and graduating later.
 The students studied year around.
 This affected the class of 1948 most of all.
 For the only time, a class was divided by academic standing.
 1948A graduated in June 1947; the remainder, called 1948B, a year later.

 From 1946 to 1961, N3N amphibious biplanes were used at the academy to introduce midshipmen to flying.

 On 3 June 1949, Wesley A. Brown, the sixth African-American to enter the academy, became the first to graduate, followed several years later by Lawrence Chambers, who became the first African-American graduate to make flag rank.

 The 1950 Navy fencing team won the NCAA national championship.

 The Navy eight-man rowing crew won the gold medal at 1952 Summer Olympics in Helsinki, Finland.
 They were also named National Intercollegiate Champions.
 In 1955, the tradition of greasing Herndon Monument for plebes to climb to exchange their plebe "dixie cup" covers (hats) for a midshipman's cover started.

 In 1957, the moored training ship Reina Mercedes, ruined by a hurricane, was scrapped.

 The 1959 fencing team won the NCAA national championship, and became the first to do so by placing first in all three weapons (foil, épée, and saber).
 All 3 fencers were selected for the 1960 Olympics team, as was head coach Andre Deladrier.
 The Navy–Marine Corps Memorial Stadium, funded by donations, was dedicated 26 September 1959.